Featured Product: Sonos Beam | $399 | Amazon

 Best Cheap TV Soundbar: Vizio 2.0 Soundbar

 Gizmodo’s Adam Clark Estes summed it up, writing: “There’s a difference between a good deal and a great soundbar.
 The Vizio 20-inch 2.0 soundbar is only one of those things.”
-Still, it’s a huge step up over my TV’s speakers, and you can always bundle in a subwoofer to fill out the low end if the soundbar itself doesn’t meet your expectations.
+You can also bundle in a subwoofer to fill out the low end if the soundbar itself doesn’t meet your expectations.

 Best for Streaming: Roku Smart Soundbar